Enterprise risk management

 - Risk identification

 Risks to achieving our purpose, strategic goals or objectives are recorded in our enterprise risk management system.
-They are assigned an appropriate owner, and then mapped to one of our five principal enterprise risk categories of governance, strategic, operational, legal, conduct and regulatory, and financial.
+They are assigned an appropriate owner, and then mapped to one of our four principal enterprise risk categories of governance, strategic, operational, legal, conduct and regulatory.

 - Risk assessment